JPRA-Dev/ImageShare/README.md

 Description : The objective of this project was to "non-identically" reproduce the Pinterest platform.

 WARNING: You can find some problems with missing images at the moment.
-Thar is because we are changing the database server.
+That is because we are changing the database server.
 As soon as the migration is finished, everything will be back to normal.

 ## Author